openshift/installer/docs/user/gcp/install_upi.md

 router-default   LoadBalancer   172.30.18.154   35.233.157.184   80:32288/TCP,443:31215/TCP   98
 ```

-Then create the A record to your public and private zones.
+Then add the A record to your public and private zones.

 ```sh
 export ROUTER_IP=`oc -n openshift-ingress get service router-default --no-headers | awk '{print $4}'`